emegua19/news-sentiment-stock-analysis-week1/README.md

 ### GitHub Actions Workflow

-Your CI pipeline is configured via `.github/workflows/ci.yml` to trigger on:
+CI pipeline is configured via `.github/workflows/ci.yml` to trigger on:

 ```yaml
 on: